raystack/depot/docs/reference/configuration/bigquery-sink.md

 ## `SINK_BIGQUERY_TABLE_LABELS`

 Labels of a bigquery table, key-value information separated by comma attached to the bigquery table.
-This configuration define labels that will be set to the bigquery dataset.
+This configuration define labels that will be set to the bigquery table.
 Here is further documentation of bigquery [labels](https://cloud.google.com/bigquery/docs/labels-intro).

 * Example value: `owner=data-engineering,granurality=daily`
 * Type: `optional`